expo/expo/docs/pages/guides/config-plugins.md

 ## Static Modification

-Plugins can transform application code with regular expressions, but these modifications are dangerous, if the template changes over time then the regex becomes hard to predict (similarly, if the user modifies a file manually or uses a custom template).
+Plugins can transform application code with regular expressions, but these modifications are dangerous, if the [prebuild template][prebuild-template] changes over time then the regex becomes hard to predict (similarly, if the user modifies a file manually or uses a custom template).
 Here are some examples of files you shouldn't modify manually, and alternatives.

 ### Android Gradle Files

+> Check if the [`expo-build-properties`](/versions/latest/sdk/build-properties) config plugin supports any of the properties you want to modify.

 Gradle files are written in either Groovy or Kotlin.
 They are used to manage dependencies, versioning, and other settings in the Android app.
 Instead of modifying them directly with the `withProjectBuildGradle`, `withAppBuildGradle`, or `withSettingsGradle` mods, utilize the static `gradle.properties` file.